 vii.
-Potential impact of Proposed MF zoning district and a comparison to the proposed rezoning of the property to a MF2 zoning district of the 2018 DEIS development with two common or party walls separating it from adjacent units on both sides".
+Potential impact of Proposed MF zoning district and a comparison to the proposed rezoning of the property to a MF2 zoning district of the 2018 DEIS development

 The Project Site is currently zoned R-15, which permits single family homes on 15,000 square foot lots and not multifamily uses.
 Accordingly, the existing MF "Multifamily District" zoning is proposed to enable this development.